All our wood burning stoves are Ecodesign Ready.

 For those wanting the feel of a wood burning stove, but also the ease of instant control then Fireline offer a gas stove version of the most popular wood burning stoves.
 Like with our wood burners we offer gas stoves and fireplace packages to create the ideal suite.

-Our log and wood burning stoves start at 77% efficiency and rise to 82.2%.
+Our stoves start at 77% efficiency and rise to 82.2%.
 This means between 77% and 82.2% of heat a stoves creates is used to heat a room, with very little wasted heat.
 An open fire by comparison has an efficiency of around 25%.
 This means 75% of heat an open fire creates is lost.
 This is not environmentally friendly and costs you more to run.

 * You only pay for the wood you use